slackhideo/primal-shallow-water/README.md

 the animations play out the same.
 The second one is that you can drink shallow water even when under puking effect.

-So I tried to fix these bugs to increse immersion.
+So I tried to fix these bugs to increase immersion.
 Now, if you try to eat or drink ("river" water included), Geralt will puke and the relevant message from Primal Needs will appear in the game's HUD.
 The rationale for the puking is that Geralt is nauseated when under puking effect, so if he tries to eat or